Aerospace Computational Engineering Lab

 Alireza Razavi

-I am an MASc student at UTIAS.
+I am a PhD student at UTIAS.
 My research is on the development of non-linear reduced basis approximation methods for partial differential equations with moving discontinuities.
 The focus of my work is on developing reduced order methods for robust approximation of transonic flows.
 I completed my BASc in aerospace engineering at the University of Toronto.
 During my BASc I was the director of the rocketry division of the University of Toronto Aerospace Team, and accrued several years of experience in developing rocket technology and managing large teams.

 Alumni